Congestion Control for Spraying with Congested Paths: The CCA Multi-Path Rule

-\T{Overview.} In this section, we model the multi-path performance of a single flow.
-As \cref{fig:model settings} illustrates, it employs round-robin packet spraying across $n$ paths.
-We assume that a single path out of $n$ experiences congestion, \ie with probability $q=1/n$.
+\cref{fig:model settings} illustrates our theoretical model.
+We consider a single flow that sprays packets across $n$ paths.
+We assume that a single path out of $n$ always experiences congestion.
+Therefore, the probability of a random packet to experience congestion is $q=1/n$.
 We also assume a constant-delay congestion to make the model tractable.
-We denote the large congested RTT as $\Tlong$ and the short uncongested RTT as $\Tshort$.
+We denote the larger RTT of the congested path as $\Tlong$ and the shorter RTT of the uncongested paths as $\Tshort$.